The Mouth: Lingual Intimacy and Sorcery

 Lya Brk Ujv

-9/13/20224 min read
+9/13/20225 min read

 There’s a reason people talk about “bewitching” someone with a look, a whisper, or a kiss.
 The mouth — lips, tongue, breath, voice — is one of the most intimate instruments we carry.
 Close to the brain, loaded with sensitive nerve endings, and deeply social in function, the mouth can create connection, fuel desire, and turn two strangers into conspirators in pleasure.
 Call it sorcery, call it biology — either way, the mouth is a potent tool of seduction.

-Why the mouth feels like magic
+Why the mouth is magical:

 • Proximity to the brain.
 The mouth sits at the sensory crossroads: smell, taste, touch, sound.
 Signals travel fast from mouth to brain, and because it’s tied to speech and emotion, oral intimacy often feels intensely personal and immediate.